avylove/python101/python101/lesson4_flow_control.rst

 * The :py:func:`range` function can be used to iterate over integers
 * Format is range(start, stop[, step])
+    * Final integer is one less than stop

     .. code-block:: pycon